Come to Practice Classical Northern Wu Style Tai Ji Quan (Tai Chi)

 Tai ji Quan (Tai Chi) practice begins with spending a lot of time on learning the form, which cannot be understood as "dance".
-The form training focus on soften the stiffness of the body, opening and nurturing the joints, this is the most important part of training that make Tai Ji as a health art, which builds the flexibility, adjusts the posture, and balances the body, and calms the mind.
-These basic internal martial arts functional motions develop the sensitivity as well as understanding the harmony of the mind and body - all of these should be achieved through slow motion of Tai Ji form practice - this is the most important part of beginning of training in Tai Ji Quan.
-Slow motion also is Tai ji Quan's primary foundation that conditioning the body, controlling the motion and the mind, and building up the "Gong Li" the power in Gong Fu (Kung Fu).
-The further trainings of push hands, fighting methods and sparring are steps towards the higher level Tai Ji Gong Fu training and in order to develop a true Internal Power, Nei Jia Quan skills.
+The form training focus on soften the stiffness of the body, opening and nurturing the joints, this is the most important part of training that make Tai Ji as a health art, which builds the flexibility, adjusts the posture, balances the body energy through principles and structures, and calming down the mind is a special benifit gained through practice.
+These basic functional internal martial arts motions develop the sensitivity as well as understanding the harmony of the mind and body - all of these should be achieved through slow motion of Tai Ji form practice as the most important part of beginning of training in Tai Ji Quan.
+Slow motion also is Tai ji Quan's primary foundation that conditioning the body by controlling the motion and the mind, and building up the "Gong Li" the power in Gong Fu (Kung Fu).
+The further trainings of push hands, fighting methods and sparring are steps towards the higher level Tai Ji Gong Fu training and deeper understandiing in order to develop true Internal Power - Nei Jia Quan skills.

 When you begin your Tai Ji Quan journey, you realize that Tai Ji Quan is not an easy- to-do as what you think.
 Well, just like every other thing with a great value, Tai Ji Quan is never so easy to get...
 You start with learning the form to condition the body and mind with all the postures and transitions that compose the form systematically step-by- step.
 Getting the basic body mechanics should be focused on, such as breathing, body alignment, coordination, balancing, and relaxation as well as concentrated mind.
 In the processing of learning the form, the philosophy of the Yin and Yang will be absorbed by your heart through the practice of your physical movements.